DianaDishman-NOAA/NMFSResPermits/README.md

 ## Documentation

-You can visit this [pkgdown site](https://www.google.com](https://dianadishman-noaa.github.io/NMFSResPermits/) to learn more about what this package does.
+Visit the pkgdown site (https://www.google.com](https://dianadishman-noaa.github.io/NMFSResPermits/) to learn more about what this package does.

 ## Setup
 To install this package from GitHub: